js8832/js8832/README.md

 - 👀 I’m interested in ...humanist
 - 🌱 I’m currently learning ...
 LLM ai module
 - 💞️ I’m looking to collaborate on ... deepseek
-- 📫 How to reach me ... don't fine me
+- 📫 How to reach me ... don't looking for me

 <!---
 js8832/js8832 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.